-Do you travel in remote areas, away from the usual 4G phone reception, yet want high-speed Internet access?
+Do you travel in remote areas, outside mobile phone reception, yet also want or need high-speed Internet access?

 Maybe Starlink is for you.
-It’s a satellite-based Internet access system, and eventually, you’ll be able to use it to get high-speed Internet access anywhere in the world.
+It’s a satellite-based high-speed Internet access system, and there’s coverage pretty much everywhere in the world.

-This section is additional information to go with the video:
+This section is additional information and links to go with the video:

-The map below is user-generated and shows known ground stations with locations of users who have confirmed Starlink works for them.
+- User generated map -shows known ground stations with locations of users who have confirmed Starlink works for them.
 As of early 2022 it is useful as a guide to coverage, but may not be updated.

-This map shows, in real-time, the location of each Starlink satellite.
-The coverage areas are shown by the green cells.
+- Real-time Starlink satellite map – hows, in real-time, the location of each Starlink satellite.
+The coverage areas are shown by the green cells – https://satellitemap.space/#

-Brilliant resource for those who really want to understand Starlink tech for overlanders.
+- Tuck’s Truck – brilliant resource for those who really want to understand Starlink tech for overlanders. https://tuckstruck.net/starlink/

 I held a webinar where I interviewed Marcus Tuck, who is almost certainly the most experienced Starlink traveller in the world, and discussed emergency communications for remote travelers, as well as how Starlink and other systems work.
 This blog post contains the video recording and various links about remote communication systems.